See how quick and easy it is to whip up a batch of non-toxic foaming hand soap – and without the harmful chemicals in conventional soaps.

-Full Disclosure: I don’t even bother with the essential oils or the moisturizing oils.
+I don’t even bother with the essential oils or the moisturizing oils anymore.
 I just use the lavender castile soap, which gives enough scent for me.

-Once you’e added everything, give it a good shake to combine the soap and oils with the water and that’s it – you’re good to go!
+Once you’ve added everything, give it a good shake to combine the soap and oils with the water and that’s it – you’re good to go!

 Test out your pump and you should have nice, thick, non-toxic foaming hand soap for a fraction of the price of the store bought version – and without the harmful chemicals!

 Do you use foaming soap?
 Have you ever made your own?

 - 4 parts distilled, purified, or filtered water

 - 1 part castile soap, or your favorite natural soap